The Best Demand Generation Team Structure to Nurture Leads

 More than half of Americans do chores while listening to podcasts, and users spend an average of 6 hours and 37 minutes listening to podcasts every week.

 With all of this engagement and popularity, itâs a big miss to pass on being part of the podcasting ecosystem.
+In fact, according to a BBC-commissioned report, companies that have podcasts saw an increase in:

-However, it’s important to point out that podcasts are not easy.
-On one hand, users can listen to podcasts wherever and whenever, which is great because you wonât be competing with other channels that require the user to be fully present and engaged.
+However, itâs important to point out that podcasts are not easy.
+On one hand, users can listen to podcasts wherever and whenever which is great because you wonât be competing with other channels that require the user to be fully present and engaged.
 On the other hand, youâll be competing against the thousandsâif not millionsâof other podcasts out there in the selection process.

 Pay-Per-Click (PPC) and Search Engine Marketing (SEM) are two of the most-used channels by B2B SaaS companies.